 Kidney-shaped pools are also a good option for a more modern design, but it can be challenging to find a pool cover for this shape.
 Rectangular pools are another popular option for maximizing your swimmable space, but these shapes can look severe in specific environments.

 Fiberglass pool designs often incorporate steps, curves, seating, hot tubs, and other features like tanning ledges.
 It’s also not uncommon to see pools that range from a few inches deep to almost nine feet deep at their deepest point.

 The designs printed on the interior of a fiberglass pool are endless, but often resemble tile, stone, or other high-end finishes.
 Most fiberglass pools are a delightful shade of blue that makes the water look very inviting, but it’s possible to get different colors.

 We partner with HomeAdvisor to help you find the best swimming pool contractors in your area.
 Compare quotes for free from fully vetted pool builders.

 How Long Does a Fiberglass Pool Last?

-Fiberglass pools get built to last, which is why they often come with excellent warranties.
+Fiberglass pools get built to last, so they often come with excellent warranties.
 The gel coating may need resurfacing every ten years or so, but a properly maintained fiberglass pool can last for 2-3 decades or longer.
 The average lifespan is around 25 years, which is far longer than the ten years you can expect from a concrete pool or 6-10 years for a vinyl liner.

-Keep in mind that fiberglass pools come with such excellent warranties because they are durable and long-lasting without excessive care or maintenance.
+Remember that fiberglass pools come with such excellent warranties because they are durable and long-lasting without excessive care or maintenance.
 Any small cracks that appear get easily remedied by an added surface layer.